 Same applies to the redone voice acting.
-A major point of contention were the removal of Mei Ling's Chinese accent and Naomi's British accent, which fans of the PS1 original thought made them really stand out and either sound cuter (with Mei Ling) or sexier (with Naomi).
+A major point of contention were the removal of Mei Ling's Chinese accent and Naomi's British accent, which fans of the PS1 original thought made them really stand out and either sound cuter (Mei Ling) or sexier (Naomi).
 Retconning the accents was intentional though as the characters' backstories made their original accents nonsensical (as the former was born in America, while the latter was raised in America since her childhood).
 When Metal Gear Solid 4 later made the American accents canon, PS1 purists either blamed the remake for "ruining" Mei Ling and Naomi, or just went ahead and reluctantly accepted the new canon accents.

 The Woobie: Poor Otacon got tricked into programming a nuke-toting weapon when he thought he was working on a nuclear deterrent.
 He's also pretty awkward and pathetic in this game, which only serves to make the player feel more sorry for him.